francisdb/vpcode/README.md

 The idea here is to extract the `vbs` files from the most popular tables and index them here so we can search through the code and compare tables / versions.

+## Why?

+I personally think the current way of developing visual pinball tables is suboptimal.
+One binary file that contains everything.
+No code / asset versioning, no history, sharing through public file services, ...

+Would it not be better to have a directory structure whith all the files that we can put in version control?
+I do understand there are some copyright issues for commercail tables but those tables can then be developed privately and would still benefit from version control.

+Preferably Visual pinball would then also support a folder structure next to vpx files

 ## Extracting the code

 ```